 One of the pleasures of wintertime is coming in from the cold.
 There’s nothing quite as nice as warming up under a blanket on the couch as the wind howls outside.
 You might think your horse would enjoy, or even require, a similar retreat to a warm barn during the coldest of days instead of winter turnout.
 Think again.

 There’s no reason to limit your horse’s turnout when the temperature drops—he’s well equipped to handle cold weather.
 People find temperatures from about 50 to 85 degrees Fahrenheit most pleasant, but horses can be perfectly comfortable in 15 degree weather.
 In fact, with shelter and sustenance, they can even thrive in temperatures as low as 20 degrees below zero.

 What’s more, keeping horses indoors can actually precipitate health problems.
 For example, inadequate ventilation in stalls can lead to respiratory problems such as heaves.
 And the inactivity of confinement may slow intestinal function, which increases the risk of colic.
 Arthritis and other orthopedic conditions may also worsen when a horse receives little or no exercise.
 In short, your horse is better off outdoors during winter for as many hours a day as you can manage.

-But that doesn’t mean that you can just toss him into a paddock and head back into the house.
+But that doesn’t mean that winter turnout means just tossing him into a paddock and heading back into the house.
 To maximize the benefits of winter turnout and keep your horse safe and healthy, you will need to provide a few more resources than you would the rest of the year and be vigilant in protecting against seasonal hazards.
 Those efforts, however, will be rewarded by your horse’s good health and contentment this winter.